doceazedo/overlay/README.md

 7. Copy the **.env.example** file to **.env** on all directories inside **/apps** and fill them.
 8. Run `(cd ../apps/overlay && npx prisma migrate dev)` to setup the database.

-> _This entire process may soon be replaced for a more convenient post-install script._
+> **Note**: This entire process may soon be replaced for a more convenient post-install script.

 ## 🤹‍♂️ Usage